||Trad, 6 pitches, 500', Grade III

 P5 (.11): This and the next pitch share the same thin and technical face climbing.
 They both are solid 5.11.

 P6 (.11): See previous pitch.
 This one may be a touch harder.

-P7 (5.9+): Bolted climbing up quartzite leads to the top of the wall.
+P7 (5.9+): Bolted climbing up quartzite goes to the top of the wall.
 A small amount of natural gear may be required on this pitch.